pyspextool/pyspextool/README.md

    conda activate pyspextool_3.13
    ```

-4) Install the `pyspextool` package from PyPi
+4) Install the `pyspextool` package from PyPI using `pip`.
+This also installs the other Python packages that `pyspextool` depends upon.
    ```
    pip install pyspextool
    ```

-5) Optional - Install other Python packages
+5) Install other Python packages

    If you want to use Jupyter notebooks or other Python tools with `pyspextool`, you need to install them in the new environment.
 For example:
    ```